nico-barbas/uwu/README.md

 # UWU
 This is a prototype of a gpu accelerated text editor.
-It isn't really usable in the current state / it is lacking a lot of features.

 !
 WINDOWS ONLY !